This is my review of the excellent ULA OHM 2.0, this is the pack I used on my 2015 thru-hike of the Appalachian Trail.

 The build quality from Ultralight Adventure Equipment is outstanding.
 They use all the best materials and the pack has years of use left in it.
 That can’t be said for a lot of backpacks that have endured a thru-hike.

-If your looking for a small volume, cost effective ultralight backpack then the Ohm 2.0 may be just the pack for you!
+If you’re looking for a small volume, cost-effective ultralight backpack then the Ohm 2.0 may be just the pack for you! – Check it out at ULA Here

-Check out this post if you’re interested in seeing how to reduce the weight of your backpack on your next hike.
+Check out this post if you’re interested in what backpack I’m currently using

 Thanks for stopping by, PIE